Pijus-B/odin-recipes/README.md

-# odin-recipes
+# Landing-Page
 ## Description
-The Odin Recipes project is the first project in the Foundations section of The Odin Project.
-It focuses on building a basic static website using HTML.
-In this project:
-- Create a home page;
-- Add multiple recipe pages;
-- Link them together using relative paths.
+This project is part of The Odin Project curriculum.
+It involves creating a responsive landing page based on a provided design using HTML and CSS.
+This README outlines the project requirements, development process, and deployment instructions.
+## Project Overview
+Project Overview
+The goal is to replicate a given design using HTML and CSS.
+The project will enhance your understanding of webpage structure, layout, and styling.
+## Features
+  - Structured HTML with semantic elements.
+  - Styled using CSS to match the design specification.
+  - Responsive design for desktop views (mobile responsiveness is optional).